sim1x/Project-sensors-and-measurements-systems-for-bio-industries/README.md

 # Project-sensors-and-measurements-systems-for-bio-industries
-Developed code for project consisting of simulation of a leaky integrate and fire neuron (LIF) and exponential integrate and fire neuron (EIF)
+Developed code for project consisting of simulation of a leaky integrate and fire neuron (LIF) and exponential integrate and fire neuron (EIF).
+In this repo you will find also the .asc file which is an LTspice file that contains the hackaday circuit to implement a real LIF circuit, even though it has still to be completed to fully work correctly.